mozillascience/studyGroup/lessons/SG-T5-RMarkdown/Intro_RMarkdown.md

 \!\[](/users/s10ss5/Documents/AberdeenStudyGroup/coding_cat.png)

 NOTE!
-Using tilde (~) in the path to specify home won't work here!
+* Using tilde (~) in the path to specify home won't work here!
+* I'm using a Mac to my path has forward slashes (this is the same for a Linux platform).
+If you're using Windows this will need to be backslashes.

 <center><img src="../Images/coding_cat.png" width="500"></center>